 TypeScript Indefinite Loops

-Loops are the sequence of instructions that is continually repeated until a certain condition is reached.
+In a programming language, loops are the sequence of instructions which continually repeated until a specific condition is not found.
 It makes the code compact.
-It is mostly used in the array.
-Below is the general structure of loop statement:
+We can mostly use it with the array.
+Below is the general structure of the loop statement:

-In Indefinite loops, the number of iterations is not known before beginning to execute the block of statements.
+In Indefinite loops, the number of iterations is not known before beginning the execution of the block of statements.
 There are two indefinite loops:

 TypeScript while loop

 The TypeScript while loop iterates the elements for the infinite number of times.
-It executes the instruction each time the specified condition evaluates to true.
-It should be used if the number of iteration is not known.
-The syntax of while loop is given below.
+It executes the instruction repeatedly until the specified condition evaluates to true.
+We can use it when the number of iteration is not known.
+The while loop syntax is given below.

 TypeScript do-while loop

-The TypeScript do-while loop iterates the elements for the infinite number of times similar to the while loop except that the code is executed at least once whether the condition is true or false.
-The syntax of the do while loop is given below.
+The TypeScript do-while loop iterates the elements for the infinite number of times similar to the while loop.
+But there is one difference from while loop, i.e., it gets executed at least once whether the condition is true or false.
+It is recommended to use do-while when the number of iteration is not fixed, and you have to execute the loop at least once.
+The do-while loop syntax is given below.